zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ```

 #### Block Device Scheduler
 Beginning with the 2.6 kernel, Linux gives you a choice of four I/O [elevator models](http://www.gnutoolbox.com/linux-io-elevator/).
 We recommend using the NOOP elevator.
-This can be done by changing the scheduler on the Linux boot line: ```elevator=noop```.
+You can do this by changing the scheduler on the Linux boot line: ```elevator=noop```.

 #### ext4 Options
 The ext4 file system defaults include two options that increase integrity but slow performance.
 Because Riak's integrity is based on multiple nodes holding the same data, these two options can be changed to boost levelDB's performance.
 We recommend setting: ```barrier```=0 and ```data```=writeback.